PLIP: Language-Image Pre-training for Person Representation Learning: Introduction

+(3) \textit{Identity-based Vision-language Contrast} is designed to associate representations between vision and language at the identity level rather than the instance level in general domains.
+This means it is optimized by narrowing the distance between any images and texts in the same person identity and widening the distance between those not in the same person identity.
+By taking identity into consideration, this task achieves more robust and meaningful association between different modalities.

-As is well known, the scale of a dataset is essential for learning rich representations.
-However, the scale of the existing datasets~\cite{SSAN,textreid} with manual textual descriptions is limited due to expensive hand-labeled annotations.
-Meanwhile, Xiang~\etal~\cite{VTBR} construct a large-scale dataset with textual descriptions, but the game-style pictures and coarse-grained attributes are not in line with reality.
-Therefore, we investigate an automatic annotation method to build a large-scale image-text person dataset effectively.
-Inspired by the image captioning technology~\cite{imcaption,imcaption2,clipcap}, we propose a new method named Stylish Pedestrian Attributes-union Captioning (SPAC), to synthesize diverse textual descriptions at a large scale.
-Using SPAC as an image captioner, we construct a new dataset named SYNTH-PEDES based on the LUPerson-NL dataset~\cite{LUPnl} and the LPW dataset~\cite{LPW}.
-It contains 312,321 identities, 4,791,711 images and 12,138,157 textual descriptions.
+As is well known, the quality and quantity of training data is essential for learning rich representations.
+However, there exists huge domain gap between the large-scale image-text pairs used in general domains and the specific person data.
+Also, the scale of the existing person datasets~\cite{textreid,SSAN} with manual textual descriptions is limited due to expensive hand-labeled annotations.
+Therefore, we construct a new large-scale person dataset with image-text pairs named SYNTH-PEDES based on the LUPerson-NL and LPW datasets~\cite{LUPnl,lpw}.
+The text annotations are automatically synthetized by our proposed person image captioner named Stylish Pedestrian Attributes-union Captioning (SPAC).
+The dataset contains 312,321 identities, 4,791,711 images and 12,138,157 textual descriptions.
+At the same time, extensive experiments have been conducted to verify the competitive quality of our synthetic dataset compared to manually annotated datasets~\cite{textreid,SSAN,RSTPReid}, which guarantees the superior performance of the learned person representations.

-We utilize PLIP to pre-train a model on our SYNTH-PEDES dataset, and then evaluate the model on downstream person understanding tasks.
-The experiments show that our proposed model pushes the state-of-the-art results to a higher level on a wide range of person understanding tasks.
-For example, for text-based Re-ID, by applying our model on LGUR~\cite{LGUR}, we improve the Rank-1 metric on CUHK-PEDES and ICFG-PEDES by 3.98\% and 5.23\%, respectively.
+We utilize PLIP to pre-train our models on the SYNTH-PEDES dataset, and then evaluate the model performance on spanning downstream person-centric tasks.
+Extensive experiments show that our pre-trained models have learned generic person representations, pushing many state-of-the-art methods to a higher level on a wide range of person-centric tasks without bells and whistles.
+For example, for unsupervised person Re-ID, by applying our pre-trained ResNet50 model on PPLR~\cite{PPLR}, we improve the mAP metric on Market1501~\cite{market} and MSMT17~\cite{MSMT17} by 5.1\% and 14.7\%, respectively.
 The key contributions of this paper can be summarized as follows:

-\begin{itemize}[leftmargin=*,itemsep=2pt,topsep=0pt,parsep=0pt] \item We propose a novel language-image pre-training framework for person representation learning to facilitate the cross-modal representation association.
-It incorporates semantic-fused image colorization, visual-fused attributes prediction and vision-language matching to a unified framework. \item We construct a large-scale person dataset with stylish generated textual descriptions.
-To the best of our knowledge, it is by far the largest person dataset with image-text pairs. \item Our pre-trained model performs remarkable ability in various person understanding tasks.
-It is demonstrated as generic to initialize the backbones of various baselines and bring significant improvements in this community. \end{itemize}